namanjain152003/git-and-github/Notes.md

 git diff <file name> is used to see the differnce between the staging area and the working area.

-git diff --cached <file name> is used to see the staged changes
+git diff --cached <file name> is used to see the staged changes.

 git checkout<file name> will rollback to the last commited version of that file..